- ABOUT US

 Teaching & Learning Adviser

 Felicity Kilpatrick was born and educated in Swansea, South Wales.
 She read English at the University of York, and after working in the library of Bristol University, began teaching English at Christ College, Brecon in 1986.
-Always keen to understand the needs of those who learn differently, she qualified as a specialist teacher of pupils with specific learning difficulties in 1997, and later achieving her Master of Arts (Specific Learning Difficulties) in Special Educational Needs (SEN) from the University of Wales in 2001.
+Always keen to understand the needs of those who learn differently, she qualified as a specialist teacher of students with specific learning difficulties in 1997, and later achieving her Master of Arts (Specific Learning Difficulties) in Special Educational Needs (SEN) from the University of Wales in 2001.
 Felicity has over 25 years of experience in Learning Support, and at Christ College she established and led a highly successful department.

 At the time of leaving Christ College, Brecon for King Henry VIII College, Cyberjaya, Malaysia, Felicity was Head of the Learning Skills Faculty responsible for literacy development in the school as well as coordinating responses to the needs of a wide range of learners.
 She has a special interest in supporting teachers as they develop classroom strategies that can encourage, support and challenge all students.
 She was also the School Archivist at Christ College and has an unparalleled knowledge of the history of our sister school.